 - ¼ cup extra virgin olive oil

-- Cook the pasta in very salty water until 1 minute less than al dente (the pasta will continue to soften as it cools, so undercooking it just a bit helps it stay al dente once the salad is done!)
+- Cook the pasta in salty, boiling water until it's just shy of al dente (the pasta will continue to soften as it cools: undercooking it just a bit helps it stay al dente once the salad is done!)

-- While pasta cooks, zest and juice your lemon, then add zest and juice to a large bowl.
+- Zest and juice your lemon, then add zest and juice to a large bowl.
 (You should have about ¼ cup of lemon juice).

 - Add olive oil to lemon juice and whisk to combine.

-- Drain the remaining pasta water off and add drained pasta directly to the lemon juice mixture.
-Toss to coat and set aside to cool.
-Don't worry if there's some liquid left at the bottom of the bowl - the pasta will soak this up as it cools!
+- Add cooked, cooled pasta directly to the lemon juice mixture, then add the reserved pasta water.
+Stir to evenly coat the pasta with the sauce.
+Don't worry if there's some liquid left at the bottom of the bowl - the pasta will soak this up as it sits!

-- When pasta has cooled, add corn kernels, diced tomatoes, chopped cilantro, salt, and pepper to taste.
+- Add grilled corn kernels, tomatoes, chopped cilantro, salt, and pepper to taste.
 Stir to combine.